What is PLC?

 Programmable Logic Controller (PLC) focuses on automating different electro-mechanical processes taking place in various industries.
 With a well-programmed microprocessor, It has specially designed and implemented controllers which are immune to extremely high and low temperatures, humidity, dust, etc.

 It is programmed using a programming language called Ladder Logic.
-It is already known that PLC is an industrial computer.
-In order to program a PLC, a programming language had to be designed in such a way, that the electricians and electrical engineer in an industry could easily understand and feel comfortable enough to code in it.
+It is already known that it is an industrial computer.
+In order to program it, a programming language had to be designed in such a way, that the electricians and electrical engineer in an industry could easily understand and feel comfortable enough to code in it.

-The most commons areas of use of PLCs is in a washing machine, elevators and also traffic signals.
+The most commons areas of use are in a washing machine, elevators and also traffic signals.

 Programmable Logic Controller, more popularly known as PLC is a digital computer without a mouse or a keyboard or a monitor.